What is Secondary Transition?

 - Determines measurable annual goals that address skill deficits & lead to post-secondary goals

-- Monitors progress and adjusts instruction based on data
+- Monitors progress and adjust instruction based on data

 For more information, please contact: